 The most attractive part of the P4s is the look.
 The speakers are sleek and stylish, and a few extra bones will provide a unique finish that is really difficult to beat at the price.
-There isn’t much to these speakers, but there really doesn’t need to be.
+There isn’t much to these speakers, but they’re really don’t need to be.

 First are the mounting options.
 Audioengine includes three different ¼-inch mounting points.
 There are two on the back for different heights, and one on the bottom.
-Simply pick up a mount and screw the speakers down.
+Simply pick up the amount and screw the speakers down.